What Is Talent Acquisition? A Complete Guide

 - The candidate is then made an official job offer by the client.

-- If the selected candidate takes up the job and completes a specific period in the company, then the contingent search firm would be paid their dues, as per the contract agreed upon by both company and contingent firm.
+- If the selected candidate takes up the job and completes a specific period in the company, then the contingent search firm would be paid their dues, as per the contract agreed upon by both the company and the contingent firm.

-Retainer Executive Search vs. Contingency Recruitment, Which One is Better?
+Retainer Executive Search vs. Contingency Recruitment: Which One is Better?

 As a company, you must decide your priorities.
-Are you hiring for a critical role and are you willing to spend more money?
+Are you hiring for a critical role, and are you willing to spend more money?
 Then you must go for a retainer search.
-But then you should be willing to spend more time collaborating with a recruiting firm going over deciding what to do at each step and how it will pan out.
-On the other hand, if you are not willing to spend so much, are looking for a quicker hire, and it is for a not so critical role, then contingent search can be a better option.
+But then you should be willing to spend more time collaborating with a recruiting firm, going over, deciding what to do at each step, and how it will pan out.
+On the other hand, if you are not willing to spend so much, are looking for a quicker hire, and it is for a not-so-critical role, then contingent search can be a better option.

 Fewer HR consulting companies actually offer both contingent search and retainer search, and such companies would also advise you which road to go down on so that you get the best talent for any position you are looking for while balancing costs and time taken.

 An example of such an HR consulting company is Alp Consulting.
-But in addition to just recruitment, Alp also offers staffing solutions, payroll outsourcing and HR compliance.
+But in addition to just recruitment, Alp also offers staffing solutions, payroll outsourcing, and HR compliance.
 This means that all your HR needs are met with a single partner on your journey to hiring greater talent.

 1. What is engaged search?